Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Theoretical Results

 are asymptotically conservative, namely $\Sigma_n \leq \widetilde{\Sigma}_n + o(1)$.
 Moreover, the result of Theorem \ref{thm:dra_tau_inf} continues to hold with a plug-in estimate where $\hat \tau_i=\hat\tau(X_i)$ is an estimator of $\tau_i=\tau(X_i)$, such that $\frac{1}{\sum_{i=1}^nZ_i}\sum_{i=1}^n Z_i(\hat\tau_i-\tau_i)^2 \leq \delta_n^2$ with probability $1-o(1)$. \end{corollary}

 Without additional assumptions on the shocks and on the individual treatment effects we can still construct conservative confidence regions based on $\widetilde{\Sigma}_n$.
 Under the condition that the individual treatment effects can be approximated by an estimable function of the covariates, we can obtain consistent estimates for $\Sigma_n$ and obtain asymptotically correct coverage.
-In practice, we recommend to pursue the estimation of the conditional mean on the data $\{(Y_i-\hat f_i, X_i)\}_{\{i \in [n]:Z_i=1\}}$.
-Since only a slow rate of convergence is needed, the conditoin on the estimators $\hat \tau_i$ are plausible despite of the use of (consistent) estimates of the interference function.
+In practice, we recommend to pursue the estimation of $\tau_i=\tau(X_i)=\mathbb{E}[Y_i-f_i\mid X_i]$ using the ``data'' $\{(Y_i-\hat f_i, X_i)\}_{\{i \in [n]:Z_i=1\}}$ by a predictive machine learning model, e.g., random forest.
+Since only a slow rate of convergence is needed, the condition on the estimators $\hat \tau_i$ in Corollary \ref{cor:var} is plausible despite of the use of (consistent) estimates $\hat f_i$ of the interference function.

+Next we consider randomization over the treatment which alters the estimand and the construction of the confidence interval.
+It follows that the proof of Theorem \ref{thm:dra_tau_inf} can be used to establish an asymptotic normality result considering the treatment assignment as random.